 - Update your contact info with the IDFPR on their Portal.

-1. Complete all required education through the Real Estate Institute or trusted education provider of your choice.
+Complete your required education prior to renewing February-April of 2025.
+Contact the Real Estate Institute or trusted education provider of your choice.

 Missed a Renewal Deadline?